Solo Leveling: Sung Family

 Cha Hae-in is a Korean S-Rank Hunter who specializes in swordsmanship.
 She is the only female S-Rank in the country.
 She has a rare condition that causes other Hunters to smell foul to her.
-She eventually develops romantic feelings for Jin-woo after being saved by him three times, and also because he is the only Hunter who actually smells nice to her.
+She eventually develops romantic feelings for Jin-woo after being saved by him three times, and also because he is the only Hunter who smells nice.
 Initially, Jin-woo does not reciprocate her feelings, but he eventually falls in love with her as well.
 Jin-woo marries her in the revised timeline and they have a son, Suho.
-In the sequel series Ragnarok, she mysteriously disappears at the same time of Jin-woo's departure to fight the Itarim, leading to Suho's quest to search for her.
+In the sequel series Ragnarok, she mysteriously disappears at the same time Jin-woo departs to fight the Itarim, leading to Suho's quest to search for her.